NOAA-GSL/mpas_app/docs/sections/user_guide/conus_3km_quick_start.rst

 CONUS 3km Quick Start Guide
 ---------------------------

-1. On Hera or Jet, clone the app's ``main`` branch and navigate to its directory:
+1. On Hera or Ursa, clone the app's ``main`` branch and navigate to its directory:

    .. code-block:: bash